 The current chairman of the Standing Committee I is Serge Lipszyc, a magistrate who served as Counselor to Prime Minister Charles Michel.
 The two other members are Pieter-Alexander De Brock, civil servant and Laurent Van Doren, a former Chief superintendent.

-Pierre Vanderheyden and Emile Dejehansart have been appointed as first and second deputy chairman.
-Herman Daens has been appointed as Dutch-speaking deputy counsellor and Thibaut Vandamme has been appointed as first French speaking deputy counselor.
+Vanessa Samain and Didier Marechal have been appointed as first and second deputy chairman.
+Herman Daens has been appointed as Dutch-speaking deputy counsellor and Thibaut Vandamme and Michel Croquet has been appointed as first and second French speaking deputy counselor.

 The Standing Committee I is assisted by a Secretary who is responsible for the secretarial work of the meetings of the Committee and for protecting the secrecy of the documentation and archives.
 He is accountable to the Standing Committee I and is also responsible for managing the administrative staff.